replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

    kubectl delete clusterrolebinding kotsadm-rolebinding
    ```

-### Delete from a Kubernetes Installer Cluster
+### Delete from an Embedded Cluster

-If you installed on a cluster created by the Kubernetes installer, Replicated installs the admin console in the `default` namespace.
+If you installed on a cluster created by Replicated kURL, KOTS installs the admin console in the `default` namespace.
 Kubernetes does not allow the `default` namespace to be deleted.

-To delete the admin console from a Kubernetes installer-created cluster, use the kURL `tasks.sh` `reset` command to remove Kubernetes from the system.
+To delete the admin console from an embedded cluster, use the kURL `tasks.sh` `reset` command to remove Kubernetes from the system.

 :::important
 The `reset` command is intended to be used only on development servers.
 It has the potential to leave your machine in an unrecoverable state.
 It is not recommended unless you are able to discard this server and provision a new one.
 :::

-Instead of using the `reset` command, you can also discard your current VM, and recreate the VM with a new OS to reinstall the admin console and an application.
+Instead of using the `reset` command, you can also discard your current VM (if you are using one) and recreate the VM with a new OS to reinstall the admin console and an application.

-For more information about the `reset` command, see [Resetting a Node](https://kurl.sh/docs/install-with-kurl/adding-nodes#resetting-a-node) in the open source kURL documentation.
+For more information about the `reset` command, see [Resetting a Node](https://kurl.sh/docs/install-with-kurl/adding-nodes#resetting-a-node) in the kURL documentation.

-To delete the admin console from a Kubernetes installer-created cluster:
+To delete the admin console from an embedded cluster:

 1. Run the following command to remove Kubernetes from the system: